Liberty Co. woman kidnapped at gunpoint found safe in Illinois

 According to the Liberty County Sheriff's Office, the suspect in the kidnapping, 38-year-old Abel Fajardo, was arrested, and Erika Rios Valdez was found with him, safe and unharmed.

-No information was available about exactly where the two where located in Illinois, but deputies expect more information to be released later today.
+No information was available about exactly where the two were located in Illinois, but deputies expect more information to be released later today.

 Fajardo is currently in jail in Illinois, according to deputies.